 Temperament and behaviour

-They love being the centre of attention and would easily get along with strangers and other pets.
-Being the product of Cavalier King Charles Spaniel, they bark at strangers and other small animals so you should train them from an early age to keep them from this behaviour.
-Read more about Cavapoochon Temperament
+They love being the center of attention and would easily get along with strangers and other pets.
+Being the product of the Cavalier King Charles Spaniel, they bark at strangers and other small animals, so you should train them from an early age to keep them from this behaviour.

 Grooming

 They require regular grooming like other low-shedding breeds.
-It is recommended to brush them at least once every two days to prevent their coat from being strangled.
+It is recommended to brush them at least once every two days to prevent their coat from becoming strangled.
 A visit to the professional groomer every three months would be best to keep their coat healthy and shiny.
 Along with that, you should bathe them regularly.
-If you bathe them once a month that would be perfect.
+If you bathe them once a month, that would be perfect.

 Brushing their teeth, trimming their nails, and checking their ears for any dirt should be your routine from the day they arrive at your house.
 If you make it a habit for them to brush their teeth, bathe, and trim their nail from their puppyhood, they won’t consider it something they should avoid.